innerdvations/delivery-app/README.md

 });
 ```

+Make sure you build the plugin, or run `yarn watch` to monitor it for changes.

-You should now see "Truck Tracker" in the Strapi admin sidebar.
+If you view the Strapi admin, you should now see "Truck Tracker" in the sidebar.

 ---